pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

       --namespace YOUR-DEV-NAMESPACE
     ```

->**Note:** Although you can customize the templates, if you are following the Getting Started
+>**Note** Although you can customize the templates, if you are following the Getting Started
 >guide, VMware recommends that you follow what is provided in the installation of
 >`grype.scanning.apps.tanzu.vmware.com`.
 This is created in the same namespace as configured by
 >using `grype.namespace` in either Tanzu Application Platform profiles or individual component